alex-engelmann/gc_controller_tester/README.md

 ### Why did you make this?

 Adding a rule to udev got the controller working correctly in Bazzite using Wii U mode on Dolphin, but there was still no good way to test the controller's buttons.
-Dolphin doesn't have a GUI for testing it (just a small dialog with a couple of options), and Bazzite's System Settings -> Game Controller was inaccurate, so I made this tester.
+Dolphin doesn't have a GUI for testing it in Wii U Mode (just a small dialog with a couple of options), and Bazzite's System Settings -> Game Controller was inaccurate, so I made this tester.

 ### Are you affiliated with Nintendo or Mayflash?